RebelCode/wp-rss-aggregator/readme.txt

 == Changelog ==

+= 4.12.2 (2019-03-26) =
+* Fixed an admin capability bug that disallowed admin users from fetching feed items.

 = 4.12.1 (2019-02-27) =
 * Added a modal with an optional poll when the plugin is deactivated.
 * Improved the core plugin's on-boarding process for brand new users.